Make the most of your University experience

 Make friends, improve your CV and support local and global issues by taking part in fundraising and volunteering activities.

-- join the Raise and Give (RAG) fundraising group
+- join our Raise and Give (RAG) fundraising group

-You can also receive awards and recognition for your fundraising and volunteering to support your CV and career prospects, including:
+You can also receive awards and recognition, like the Bath Award, for your fundraising and volunteering, to support your CV and career prospects.

 Become a student representative